idyll-lang/idyll-studio/CONTRIBUTING.md

 ### Installation

 1. Clone this repo and install dependencies with yarn or npm.
-2. Clone the main Idyll project and follow the instructures there to install its dependencies.
-3. Check out the [text-wrap](https://github.com/idyll-lang/idyll/pull/511) branch from idyll
-4. Link the local idyll into this project:
-   1. First run `yarn link` inside of `idyll/packages/idyll-cli`
-   2. Run `yarn link idyll` in this repo

-5. Create a new idyll project somewhere on your file system using `idyll create`.
+2. Create a new idyll project somewhere on your file system using `idyll create`.

 ### Running locally